Mel-ania/AirlineCompany/README.md

 <sub>Technologies: Python, Flask, MySQL, HTML, JavaScript, CSS, Bootstrap, Visual Studio</sub>

-For more specific informations on this project check out the [documentation](Documentazione.pdf) (only available in Italian).
+For more specific information on this project, please check out the [documentation](Documentazione.pdf) (only available in Italian).